INNES Charles Robert

 Hans was a Sergeant, Regiment number 1469 and was granted one acre of land section 152 in Cambridge West and farm sections parts 114 and 115 at Ohaupo.

 Hans married Elizabeth nee TURNWALD and she died in 1907.
-Their children were Agnes, who married Cecile DEVEREAUX in 1903, and Rudolph.
+Their children were Harriet Agnes Ida (Agnes or Aggie), who married George Cecil DEVEREUX in 1903, and Rudolph.

 Hans died 14 September 1918 at Ohaupo.